 Visual Evaluation

 Stand behind your dog and look down at his body.
 The waist will curve inward gradually from his ribcage if he is a healthy weight.
-Underweight dogs will have pronounced waistlines.
+Underweight adult size dogs will have pronounced waistlines.
 If your Goldendoodle has a short haircut, you should not be able to see the spine.
 Run your hand along the spine and see if it feels too close to the surface.
 Continue running your hand to the pelvic bone.
 If your dog’s vertebrae and pelvis are too conspicuous, he is probably underweight.

 Note the appearance of his abdomen from the side.
 The abdomen should slope gradually upward from his ribcage, and not be angular to the hips.
 Your dog should have a healthy thin layer of fat and display a muscular appearance.